yugabyte/yugabyte-db/docs/content/preview/reference/configuration/insecure-yugabyted-examples.md

 : Enable or disable running yugabyted in the background as a daemon.
 Does not persist on restart.
 Default: `true`

 --cloud_location *cloud-location*
-: Cloud location of the Yugabyted node in the format `cloudprovider.region.zone`.
+: Cloud location of the yugabyted node in the format `cloudprovider.region.zone`.
 This information is used for multi-zone, multi-region, and multi-cloud deployments of YugabyteDB clusters.

 --fault_tolerance *fault_tolerance*
 : Determines the fault tolerance constraint to be applied on the data placement policy of the YugabyteDB cluster.
-This flag can accept the following values - none, zone, region, and cloud.
+This flag can accept the following values: none, zone, region, cloud.

 --ui *bool*
 : Enable or disable the webserver UI.
 Default: `false`